-number of orders with products on back order total number of orders placed 100
+number of orders with products on back order

 A supplier with a high percentage of items on back order may indicate poor stock management (e.g., frequently understocked/stocked out).
 In business terms, this could result in a loss of potential revenue if competitors can fill orders.
 Procurement personnel and warehouse managers can use this measure to monitor their suppliers' performance and ability to fulfill orders in a timely manner.
 Delays in receiving product can result in shortages and even stockouts throughout the in-country distribution network.